How to Check SSL Certificates and Stay Secure

 The site name should start with HTTPS, e.g., https://www.yoursitename.com.

-For Starters, What is an SSL Certificate?
+What is a TLS Certificate?

 Various Types Of SSL Certificates